feydor/semiotics/README.md

 git clone https://github.com/feydor/semiotics
 cd aq
 cargo build
-./target/debug/aq -i "do what thou wilt shall be the whole of the law"
+./target/debug/aq "do what thou wilt shall be the whole of the law"
 ```